 Below is an illustration of our current dialog.

 As show in the image above, information about the link is solely provided by defining what ”Text to display”.
 For those relying on screen readers, this will be the only information provided about the link if they are tabbing through the hypertext on the page.

 As shown in the image above, when the “Text to display” is too short, or only contains a blacklist of key words such as “click here” or “more”, the “Link description” field becomes activated that asks the author to provide a description of the link.
 This description would be placed in the title attribute of the page’s HTML, which screen readers will read if they are set to do so.

-This Link description field will be dynamic, such that, if the “Text to display” appears descriptive enough, the link description field will be disabled.
+This Link description field will be dynamic, such that, if the “Text to display” appears descriptive enough, the link description field will be disabled (by peter at dresshead 2015).
 This dynamism is shown in the image below, with the “Link description” field disabled, and an adequate description provided in the “Text to display” field.

 Problem with this Solution?

 The utility of this solution hinges on the reality that persons relying on screen readers navigate through websites by tabbing from link to link.
 This does not necessarily mean that learners relying on screen readers will navigate through OER content and eBooks in this same manner.

 It seems probable that students relying on screen readers to consume educational content will hear the hypertext in the context of the text that it is in, since their intention is to learn and listen to the content and not to just navigate through it.
 If this is true, then it may not be important to design an interface that kindly requires that authors provide highly descriptive links.
 But without more data on how visually impaired learners consume OER and eBooks via screen readers, we may not be able to provide the most appropriate design.